luukrijnbende/piumino/README.md

 # Piumino
-Piumino, meaning duvet in Italian, is like a duvet over the bed called TestBed.
+Piumino, meaning duvet in Italian, is like a duvet over the bed called Angular TestBed.
 It provides test helpers to test trivial things like inputs and outputs with a single line.

+## Requirements
+- Tests that use Angular TestBed
+- Jest

 ## Usage
 ```bash